mizu.js

 Modifiers

-[string] Specify which HTTP status code trigger this directive.
+Specify which HTTP status codes trigger this directive:

 • The syntax for status code constraints is defined as follows: